VioletJewel/vim-logipair/README.md

 * press `[<cr>`
     - note that these are `inoremap`s, so you should do it rather quickly

-The above expansions do different things depending on the following text.
+The above expansions do different things depending on the text following the cursor (if any follows).

 * if the following text has a closing pair (defaults: `)`, `}`, `]`) immediately after the cursor:
     - `({|)` (for example) becomes: